Are you wondering when your hens will start to lay? The excitement is building but you are not sure what will happen? I can relate.

 We tried the 5-gallon buckets all stacked up, but the chickens didn't like it.
 I didn't either.
 The poop all over it was not cool.

 So we used what we already had.
-There was a cabinet type shelf in the bottom of our old barn that we turned into a nesting area.
+There was a cabinet-type shelf in the bottom of our old barn that we turned into a nesting area.
 It now has 7 nesting boxes for the ladies.
-Best part it was free!
+The best part was it was free!

 CHECK OUT THIS LIST OF HOUSEHOLD ITEMS YOU CAN USE FOR YOUR CHICKENS